Looking Beyond Call Answering Tools?

 A call answering subscription makes sense when the only problem is phone coverage during business hours, the business has low per-inquiry value, there is no after-hours demand, and the team has the bandwidth to configure and manage a tool.
 For a solo operator with 10 inbound calls per week, the math works.

 The Protocol is the right fit when the business has measurable after-hours call loss, multiple inquiry channels that are not connected, a past-client database that has never been activated, and per-inquiry values high enough that a single captured call pays for months of system cost.
-Run the Rage Calculator to see which scenario applies.
+Run the Revenue Leak Diagnostic to see which scenario applies.

 - Under 30 inbound calls per week